 Corruption is a returning topic.
 Any imaginable way is used to illegally obtain money from the students, who have no choice but just go along with it.
 The professors have a lucrative side income especially in IT, where they know the students can work a little on the side so more money can be squeezed out of them.
 This subject was covered in another story on Insights, see the story about Bogdan Pashtuk.
 Her university dormitory returns again and again in our conversations and finally, she agrees to me to visit her quarters, Come with me and see this hell on earth yourself.

 A visit is not without complications, as a rule, actually forbidden.
 By exception, parents can enter the massive concrete building which is guarded by an elderly woman very aptly described as “Kommandant”.
-The behaviour is accordingly.
+The behavior is accordingly.
 Tatjana’s ID is left at the kommandants office as a guarantee I will leave.
 I am supposed to be a distant uncle in this case and it works.